oracle/graal/docs/graalvm-as-a-platform/implement-language.md

 For development purposes it is useful to disable the class path separation and enable having the language implementation on the application class path (for example, for testing the internals of the language).

-Since JDK 11-based distribution of GraalVM, the Java Module System isolation is used.
-You can achieve the same behavior using `--add-exports` or `--upgrade-module-path`.
-The latter is preferable.

 The Language API JAR on Maven Central exports all API packages in its module-info.
 Apply the `--upgrade-module-path` option together with `-Dgraalvm.locatorDisabled=true` and this JAR to export Language API packages:
 ```shell